-Only the lowest level of character types can be hired.
-The player wishing to hire a non-player character "advertises" by posting notices at inns and taverns, frequents public places seeking the desired hireling, or sends messengers to whatever place the desired character type would be found (elf-land, dwarf-land,etc.).
-This costs money and takes time, and the referee must determine expenditures.
+- Only the lowest level of character types can be hired.
+The player wishing to hire a non-player character "advertises" by posting notices at inns and taverns, frequents public places seeking the desired hireling, or sends messengers to whatever place the desired character type would be found (Elf-land, Dwarf-land, etc). - This costs money and takes time, and the referee must determine expenditures.
 Once some response has been obtained, the player must make an offer to tempt the desired character type into his service.
-As a rule of thumb, a minimum offer of 100 Gold Pieces would be required to tempt a human into service, dwarves are more interested in gold, Magic-Users and elves desire magical items, and Clerics want some assurance of having a place of worship in which to house themselves.

-Monsters can be lured into service if they are of the same basic alignment as the player-character, or they can be Charmed and thus ordered to serve.
+As a rule of thumb, a minimum offer of 100 Gold Pieces would be required to tempt a human into service, Dwarves are more interested in gold, Magic-Users and Elves desire magical items, and Clerics want some assurance of having a place of worship in which to house themselves. - Morale dice can cause a man or intelligent monster to attempt to surrender or become subdued.
+When this happens an offer of service can be made (assuming that communication is possible) as outlined below.
+Subdued monsters will obey for a time without need to check their reactions, and such monsters are salable (see Value of Subdued Dragons). - Monsters can be lured into service if they are of the same basic alignment as the player-character, or they can be Charmed and thus ordered to serve.
 Note, however, that the term "monster" includes men found in the dungeons, so in this way some high-level characters can be brought into a character's service, charisma allowing or through a Charm spell.
 Some reward must be offered to a monster in order to induce it into service (not just sparing its life, for example).
-The monster will react with appropriate plusses or minuses according to the offer, the referee rolling two six-sided dice and adjusting for charisma:
+The monster will react, with appropriate plusses or minuses, according to the offer, the referee rolling two six-sided dice and adjusting for Charisma.

 Dice Score Reaction

 2 Attempts to attack

 3-5 Hostile reaction

 6-8 Uncertain

 9-11 Accepts offer

-12 Enthusiast, Loyalty +3
+12 Enthusiastic, Loyalty +3